 (b) Information about your visit to the websites, including the uniform resource locator (URL) clickstream to, through and from the website (including date and time), services you viewed or searched for, page response times, download errors, length of visits to certain pages, referral sources, page interaction information (such as scrolling and clicks) and methods used to browse away from the page.

-We collect and use your personal information by using cookies on our website – please see our Cookie Notice
+We collect and use your personal information by using cookies on our website – please see our Cookie Notice below.

 When you visit our premises, for example, where CCTV is used on our premises.

 In general, we may combine your personal information from these different sources set out above, for the purposes set out in this Notice.